 🌡️ Storage & reheating

-Fridge — You can keep this recipe in your fridge in an airtight container for up to 3-5 days.
-Make sure to store your bean sauce separately from the fillings and tortillas unless you want to be left with a soggy mess!
+- Fridge: You can keep everything in your fridge in an airtight container for up to 3-5 days.
+Make sure to store your bean sauce separately from both the fillings and the tortillas.

-Freezer — We recommend storing each component of this recipe separately in your freezer.
+- Freezer: We recommend storing each component of this recipe separately in your freezer.
 Let the bean sauce cool, then keep it in an airtight container or freezer-safe bag for up to 12 months.
 The sweet potato mixture will keep in your freezer for up to 6 months.
-And refer to our corn tortilla post for specific storage instructions.
+Refer to our corn tortilla post for specific freezer instructions.

-Reheat — To reheat your enfrijoladas, place them in a casserole dish covered with aluminum foil.
-Bake for 10-15 minutes at 350 degrees F.
+- Reheat: To reheat enfrijoladas, place them in a casserole dish covered with aluminum foil.
+Bake for 10-15 minutes at 350 degrees F, or until warmed through.

 🧑🍳 Top tips

-Fry the tortillas — Lightly frying the corn tortillas helps to enhance the flavor and texture of this meal.
+- Fry the tortillas: Lightly frying the corn tortillas helps enhance the flavor and texture of this meal.

-Adjust the consistency — You're looking for the consistency of a thick soup.
-Keep adding more bean water or vegetable broth until you achieve it.
+- Adjust the consistency: You’re looking for the consistency of a thick soup.
+Keep adding more liquid until you achieve it.
+You can save some of the cooking water from the beans or use vegetable broth to thin the sauce.

 💬 FAQ

 Typically, enfrijoladas are gluten-free and so is this recipe.
-But, always make sure to check your ingredients closely before assuming they don't contain gluten.
+Always make sure to check your ingredients closely to confirm they don’t contain gluten.

 Enfrijoladas are a balanced meal with high amounts of plant-based protein and fiber.
 This recipe contains oil, but it can be omitted for an even healthier version.